adonitakos/Headstarter-Hackathon/README.md

 | Amritpal Singh |   https://github.com/AmritS7  |     https://www.linkedin.com/in/amritpal-singh-ny/    |

 ## Project
-The primary objective of the project was to use a provided example datset, analyze its content, point out trends, and come up with a marketing solution. <br>
+The primary objective of the project was to use a provided example datset, analyze its content, point out trends, and come up with an overall marketing solution. <br>
 For further details regarding the project, please refer to following GitHub repo from SJU ACM, with the Instructions Google Doc: https://github.com/SJUACM/Headstarter-Hackathon